 Biomedical and Clinical Informatics

-Applicants can explore clinical informatics training electives, or the possibility of a combined pediatric hospital medicine and clinical informatics fellowship with the Department of Biomedical Informatics and Medical Education.
+Applicants can explore clinical informatics training electives in the Department of Biomedical Informatics and Medical Education.

 University of Washington Teaching Scholars Program: The Teaching Scholars Program (TSP) at the University of Washington is a one-year professional development program for educators in the health professions who have a passion for teaching and a desire to become academic leaders.